lj90pot/citiesselector/README.md

 - **Streamlit**: [Streamlit application code]
 - **Tableau**: [Tableau dashboard]

+## Data

-The source data from Eurostat is not included in the repository
+The source data from Eurostat is not included in the repository The raw data contained no headers.
+These were added later.
+A dictionary was created for this purpose.
+The data for each city was splitted in years.
+Fur the purpose of this exercise the most updated data for each city was selected to build the model.
+The final dataset contains one row per city and the nulls are filled with the value for that variable in the country where the city is located.

 ## Code Explanation